What is a dark and moody photography style?

 - Editing photos in Lightroom or similar software

-Don’t worry, you don’t have to use all these elements for every dark and moody photo!
+However, you don’t have to use all these elements for every dark and moody photo!

 1. Color for dark and moody photography style

-So if your subject is wearing red for example, it should be a deep red, as opposed to a bright and cheery red.
+If your subject is wearing red for example, it should be a deep red, as opposed to a bright and cheery red.
 Not only will it make the image darker, it adds to the mood of the photo, which is the essential ingredient.

 In the images below, for an even moodier impact, a darker color top would have been better.